open/close all folders

 - Moff Nyna Calixte, the Only Sane Man of the Moff Council, was also this to Morlish Veed.
 Until she betrayed him to spy for Roan Fel.
 Veed found out and apparently killed her.

 - Tom Hagen in The Godfather, and any Mafia "consigliere" in general, since that is the job description.
-Close to a Unbuilt Trope in that Tom, though well-meaning, is not a wartime Consigliere and is unable to smell a rat like old Genco, the previous Consigliere, would have.
+Close to a Unbuilt Trope in that Tom, though well-meaning, is not a wartime Consigliere and is unable to smell a rat the way old Genco, the previous Consigliere, would have.
 Michael replaces him with his father, although he still listens to him until he grows unhappy with Tom in Part II.
 In Part III, the role is divided among his younger sister Constanzia, who spurs Michael into action, and B.J.
 Harrison, who handles the financial and now legitimate affairs of the family.

-- "Number Two" in the Austin Powers movies (with his "Virtucon makes millions legitimately" speech in the first movie)
+- "Number Two" in the Austin Powers movies (with his "Virtucon makes millions legitimately" speech in the first movie).

 - Ship's doctor Stephen Maturin occasionally plays this to Captain Jack Aubrey in Master and Commander, being a close personal friend.
 He does get overruled rather frequently compared to other notable examples, however.

 - "Daily Life In Medieval Europe" by Jeffery L Forgeng: